Ax8457/WriteUPs/Xmas_RootMe_2024/GoPwnGown/README.md

 }
 ````

-The flaw here was caused by the use of a buffer of size 64 in which 128 bytes were copied.
-The parameter gown was read from the website and then handled thanks to the function below, calling the unsafeFunction() containing the weakness :
+<p align="justify">  The flaw here was caused by the use of a buffer of size 64 in which 128 bytes were copied.
+The parameter gown was read from the website and then handled thanks to the function below, calling the unsafeFunction() containing the weakness : </p>

 ````c
 func handleRequest(w http.ResponseWriter, r *http.Request) {